Skip to main content

 The easiest way to prove you have a beneficial interest is if you have something in writing or a formal trust deed with your partner setting out who should get what when the home is sold.
 Without this kind of evidence proving what your intentions were, the law looks for other evidence about what understanding (if any) existed between the two of you.
 This involves considering questions such as:

-• What did you agree about the beneficial ownership of the property?
+• what did you agree about the beneficial ownership of the property?

-• Were you promised a share of the property?
+• were you promised a share of the property?

-• Did that promise or understanding mean that you acted to your detriment in some way, for instance gave up your job or left your own home in order to live with your ex?
+• did that promise or understanding mean that you acted to your detriment in some way, for instance gave up your job or left your own home in order to live with your ex?

-• Who contributed to the purchase of the property?
+• who contributed to the purchase of the property?

-• Who paid the mortgage?
+• who paid the mortgage?

-• Who carried out improvements to the property?
+• who carried out improvements to the property?

 If you can prove that you have a beneficial interest (and this is often very difficult to do), this may allow you to: